SovereignCloudStack/k8s-cluster-api-provider/README.md

-We recommend to deploy the control nodes (which run etcd) on instances with SSD storage (which we reflect in the default flavor name) and recommend ensuring that the CPU oversubscription is not high and that your network does not introduce latencies by significant packet drop.
+We recommend to deploy the control nodes (which run etcd) on instances with SSD storage (which we reflect in the default flavor name) and recommend ensuring that the CPU oversubscription is low and that your network does not introduce latencies by significant packet drop.

 ## Multi-AZ and multi-cloud environments